 Interestingly, a heximal clock would feel pretty similar.
 Minutes and seconds are already counted 00-59⏨; in hex they're 00-55₆, and your intuitions work the same.
 For example, "half past" is :30 in both hex and dec time.
 It's only the hour that would significantly change, from either a 1-12⏨ double count (in the US) or a 0-23⏨ count (elsewhere) to a 0-55₆ count in hex.

 Actually rendering a hex clock is an interesting challenge.
 Due to the aforementioned minute/second closeness, the minute and second hands of a hex clock can work identically, going once around the circle for each hour/minute.
-It's probably not reasonable to do the same for hours, however, because of the loss of precision.
+It's probably not reasonable to do the same for hours, however, because of the loss of precision - going from 12 hours per revolution on our current clocks to 36 hours per revolution makes it much harder to tell exactly what hour it is.
 It's not very important whether you can tell at quick glance whether it's :11 or :12 past the hour, but it's very important whether your alarm clock is showing the hour itself as 11₆ or 12₆; one is 7:20am in decimal time, the other is 8am, and the difference can be whether you're late to work or not!

 I suspect that it'll be useful to give a name to the values of the "slow" hour hand, what one full rotation of the "fast" hand is, if for nothing else so you can refer to that hand without having to say "fast hour" vs "slow hour".
 I suggest "span" for this unit, one sixth of a day, so you have the span hand and the hour hand.
 This is a reasonably useful period of time anyway: we already informally divide up days into 8-hours units for sleep/work/else, so each of those would be two spans.
 A half-day at work would be one span, etc.